 Judy clerked for the Honorable José A. Cabranes, when he sat on the U.S. District Court for the District of Connecticut, and served as an Assistant U.S. Attorney in the Southern District of New York (Civil Division).
 She has been a partner at the firm since 2008.

 Judy is co-author of the treatise Civil Practice in the Southern District of New York, 2d.
 Ed.
-(Thomson West 2011), as well as of a regular column on federal civil practice in the Southern District of New York for the New York Law Journal.
+(Thomson Reuters 2017), as well as of a regular column on federal civil practice in the Southern District of New York for the New York Law Journal.

 She is a member of the Board of Directors of the National Center for Access to Justice, a non-partisan law and policy organization dedicated to achieving reform on behalf of vulnerable people in the civil and criminal justice systems, and a Fellow of the Litigation Counsel of America.
 Judy is also a member of the Board of Directors at the Glynwood Center, an organization dedicated to promoting farming in the Hudson Valley.